 Go to the Optins sub-menu.
 Click the button that says Clear Local Cookies.

-You’re now free to test your optins according to the Display Rules that you have set.
-If you need to test again, just follow Step 4 again above and clear out your local cookies.
+You’re now free to test your campaigns according to the display rules that you have set.
+If you need to test again, just click the Clear Local Cookies button again.

-When you are ready to go live, don’t forget to update your output settings again so that both logged-in users and visitors can view your optins.
+When you are ready to go live, don’t forget to update your output settings again so that both logged-in users and visitors can view your campaigns.